techidaily/site-youtube-sure/source/_posts/24-mastering-the-art-of-youtube-to-webm-conversion.md

 ![Convert YouTube video to WebM format with YouTubeByClick](https://images.wondershare.com/filmora/article-images/convert-youtube-to-webm-with-youtubebyclick.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/grbt-5VvbuI?si=qnoirlmljslpqcQj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The content you share on Facebook, Vimeo, Instagram, YouTube, and other social media platforms can be easily backed up with YouTubeByClick software.
 In fact, you can download entire YouTube playlists or Instagram pages with this Windows-based software.
 Furthermore, if you decide to install this software on your PC, you will be able to download videos in resolutions up to 8K and choose the format in which you want to save them.
 So, you just have to select WebM file format while converting a YouTube video and the software will do the rest for you.
 Upgrading to the Premium version of YouTubeByClick will grant you access to all of the app’s features.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_7AYCS7zBU0?si=7R9oIpE4hyEbtk3x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 7\.
 [YouTube-WebM](https://www.youtube-webm.com/)